 After leaving Egypt, because of disobedience, the community wandered in the desert for 40 years, and then the time finally came to enter the Promised Land.
 The baton had been passed from Moses to Joshua, and Joshua would lead the community into the Promised Land.
 In the 34th chapter of Deuteronomy, the Lord took Moses high up on a mountain and showed him the whole land that He had promised to Abraham, Isaac, and Jacob.
 Then Moses died and the Lord buried him.
 A tender, loving, gracious Father allowed Moses to see the Promised Land with his own two eyes and then privately buried His faithful servant Himself in an unmarked grave.

-Maybe God said no to your prayers and hopes and dreams, and life hasn’t turned out for you like you had planned.
-Moses’s hopes and dreams didn’t turn out like he had planned either…..but here’s the beautiful part about Moses’s story.
-A short time after Moses was forbidden from entering the Promised Land, God took him home to an eternal life with Him forever.
+Maybe God said no to your prayers, hopes, and dreams, and life hasn’t turned out for you like you had planned.
+Moses’s hopes and dreams didn’t turn out like he had planned either — but here’s the beautiful part about Moses’s story: A short time after Moses was forbidden from entering the Promised Land, God took him home to an eternal life with Him forever.
 The loss of not being able to enter the Promised Land was only momentary, temporary, and for those of us who are in Christ, the same is true for us.
 God will also take us home to an eternal life with Him forever as well, and these disappointments and losses that we experienced here on this earth will become a faded memory.